Gaeto95/tosreader/README.md

 - ⏱️ It would take **76 work days** to read all privacy policies encountered in a year
 - 🚨 **Hidden clauses** often limit user rights or enable unexpected data collection

-Terms TL;DR bridges this gap, making legal literacy accessible to everyone.
+SubClause bridges this gap, making legal literacy accessible to everyone.

 ## 🏃‍♂️ Quick Start